daimh/daiker/README.md

 # #inside the guest machine
 # mount -t 9p daiker-0 /mnt
 ```
 * build a cluster of guest machines that can talk to each other.
-[Video](https://youtu.be/nuahSihAbno)
+[Video](https://youtu.be/nuahSihAbno) Note '-P' in the video is replaced by '-e'
 ```
-daiker run -P test1.qcow2
+daiker run -e test1.qcow2
-daiker run -P test2.qcow2
+daiker run -e test2.qcow2
 # #inside guest machine test1
 # ip l set eth1 up
 # ip a a 192.168.8.1/24 dev eth1